 - Amount to receive.

-The main difference between fixed rate exchange and floating rate exchange is the risks you take while swapping.
-Fixed rate exchange allows you to avoid any change in the amount received.
+The main difference between a fixed rate exchange and a floating rate exchange is the risks you take while swapping.
+The fixed rate exchange allows you to avoid any change in the amount received.
 In opposite, you can get more or less coins than expected when choosing floating rate exchanges.

 Floating rate exchanges are not restricted by anything.
 However, setting upper limit is a necessary measure for fixed rate exchanges since SimpleSwap takes all the risks of cryptocurrency volatility and this risk grows with the amount of coins.

 - a fixed rate exchange in case you want to be sure in the amount you receive and make an extremely fast swap;

 - a floating rate exchange if you do not want to have restrictions on the deposit time and the amount sent.